SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Introduction

 The reconstruction task becomes even more challenging when the scene is large-scale (e.g., urban districts).
-Running an incremental SfM algorithm such as COLMAP~\cite{schoenberger2016colmap} for a large-scale scene is time-consuming, and is not guaranteed to succeed in registering all input images (especially if parts of the scene have poor lighting), which then could lead to an unreconstructed region in the map.
+It is time-consuming to estimate sensor trajectories by running an incremental SfM algorithm such as COLMAP~\cite{schoenberger2016colmap} for a large-scale scene.
+In addition, SfM is not guaranteed to succeed in registering all input images (especially if parts of the scene have poor lighting), which could then lead to an unreconstructed region in the map.
 As the scene and the dataset size grow, the model capacity of a NeRF and memory constraints become a bottleneck.
 Simply increasing the size of the model parameters (e.g., hash table size in Instant-NGP~\cite{mueller2022instant} or the number of 3D Gaussians~\cite{kerbl3Dgaussians}) can exceed available computer memory when working on larger scenes.
 This motivates the development of a scene partitioning strategy.
 Some existing methods require manually partitioning using heuristics~\cite{tancik2022block} or evenly partitioning the scene using a grid~\cite{meganerf}.
-The limitation of a simple grid-based partition is that the view orientation and visibility are not considered, while it is important to consider these factors while carrying out clustering for visual reconstruction.
+The limitation of a simple grid-based partition is that the view orientation and visibility are not considered.
+These factors are, however, important to consider when carrying out clustering for visual reconstruction.
 For example, an image taken from a corridor outside of a room but looking into it ought to be considered part of a submap of that room.